fchavonet/holbertonschool-shell/basics/README.md

 A big thank you to all my Holberton School peers for their help and support throughout these projects.

 <p align="right">

-*To optimize your viewing experience of this README, please rotate your device in paysage mode* 😊.
+    <i>To optimize your viewing experience of this README, please rotate your device in paysage mode 😊.</i>
 </p>